When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The Champions League is the pinnacle of the European club game.
 The World Cup might still have more prestige, but the Champions League is widely considered to be home to the highest quality soccer on the planet.

-The odds for the Champions League winner 2023/24 winner have been taken from the DraftKings Sportsbook, which is offering $200 in bonus bets after you bet $5.
+The odds for the Champions League winner 2023/24 winner have now been taken down after the tournament came to an end on Saturday 1 June.

 Manchester City won the Champions League in 2022/23.
 They finished top of their group ahead of Borussia Dortmund, Sevilla and Copenhagen, before beating RB Leipzig, Bayern Munich and Real Madrid in the knockout phase.